 Some teachers have been back to school since August 1st, while others head back after Labor Day.
-By looking through our site stats I’ve noticed a lot of people are searching for terms that relate to the beginning of the school year.
+By looking through our site stats I've noticed a lot of people are searching for terms that relate to the beginning of the school year.
 Therefore, I thought I'd take a few minutes to point you to some… Continue reading Going “Back to School”

 Lindsay Reyes began her teaching career seven years ago in South Carolina where she taught 4th and 5th graders.
 Following her heart for urban education and literacy reform, she moved to New York City where she taught middle school in the South Bronx.
 She has experience teaching General Ed and Special Ed (as a Collaborative… Continue reading Happy New Year!
 Using Celebration to Restore and Build our Identities as Writers

 I recently read a post on Raising Reading and Writers that talked about Glogster.
-I hadn’t heard of Glogster, which is a tool for creating virtual posters, and therefore checked it out immediately.
+I hadn't heard of Glogster, which is a tool for creating virtual posters, and therefore checked it out immediately.
 This is a site that allows you to create a poster through text, images, video, and music.
 Once you create your own… Continue reading Glogster

-If I were still a classroom teacher, then tomorrow would be my first day back to school (unless I were still teaching in Manhattan, and then I’d be heading back the day after Labor Day).
+If I were still a classroom teacher, then tomorrow would be my first day back to school (unless I were still teaching in Manhattan, and then I'd be heading back the day after Labor Day).
 Even though I no longer have a classroom of my own, I can still recall how overwhelmed I felt in… Continue reading Celebrate What You CAN Do!